Variety pack

 Common process associations: washed

-Robert’s opinion: I’ve roasted SL28 on my own that meets expectations, and while plenty acidic and fruity, is frankly indiscernible from any old typica/bourbon.
-Given the absurd pricing, general lack of spec-sheet info (e.g. harvest season, process, altitude), I see no reason to go after this as a specialty coffee enthusiast.
+Robert’s opinion: I’ve roasted SL28 from Kona on my own that met expectations, and while plenty acidic and fruity, is frankly indiscernible from any old typica/bourbon.
+Given the absurd pricing, general lack of spec-sheet info (e.g. harvest season, process, altitude), I see no flavor-based reason to go after this as a specialty coffee enthusiast.

 Kopi luwak